Economic and Social Commission for Asia and the Pacific (ESCAP)

 United Nations Military Observer Group in India and Pakistan (UNMOGIP)

 The Secretary-General of the United Nations has Special and Personal Representatives and Envoys to the Asia and the Pacific region.

 Department of Political and Peacebuilding Affairs (DPPA)

-The UN’s Department of Political Affairs works in countries in the Asia and the Pacific region.
+The UN’s Department of Political and Peacebuilding Affairs works in countries in the Asian and the Pacific region.

 There are 11 UN Information Centres in the Asia and the Pacific region.
 There is also an Information Service located in Bangkok, which is part of ESCAP.